 - Know the rules they are posted on the Port Dover Minor Baseball website under the umpire Menu and OBA Umpire Links.

 - Focus on constant learning and improvement.

 - You must show up to the field unless notified otherwise.

 - You do not get paid if the game is cancelled before game time and you had not arrived yet.
 It is essential that you keep your cell phone on or check messages prior to leaving for the game.

-- If you are unable to make a game due to an unexpected emergency situation, email or text the scheduler (Liz Dadds) so that she can find an appropriate replacement.
+- If you are unable to make a game due to an unexpected emergency situation, email the Umpire in Chief ( Contact List ) so that an appropriate replacement can be found

-- If you do not show up to a game without any communication, you will be contacted by Liz Dadds and receive a warning of potential removal from future commitments.
+- If you do not show up to a game without any communication, you will be contacted bythe umpire in chief and receive a warning of potential removal from future commitments.

 - The Head Coach will contact the scheduler immediately of the late arrival or absence of an umpire.

 - Umpires are to arrive NO LATER than a minimum of 20-30 minutes before the game time.